 - Performance Drops: Query times increase as data grows, especially for dashboards or analytics.

-- Storage Limits: Many no-code platforms cap records (e.g., 50,000–100,000) or throttle API requests.
+- Storage Limits: Many platforms cap records (e.g., 50,000–100,000) or throttle API requests.

 - Complex Relationships: Relational data and nested structures can slow down queries significantly.

 To combat these issues, focus on strategies like data normalization, pagination, and indexing.
-Use tools like Adalo’s hosted backend for automatic scaling or connect to external database integration options for larger storage needs.
+Use tools like Adalo's hosted backend for automatic scaling or connect to external database integration options for specialized storage needs.
 Monitoring performance, caching, and offloading heavy tasks to serverless functions also help maintain speed and stability as your app scales.

-Adalo stands out by enabling you to build once and deploy across platforms (iOS, Android, and PWA) without rebuilding.
+The platform stands out by enabling you to build once and deploy across platforms (iOS, Android, and PWA) without rebuilding.
 Whether you're managing thousands or millions of records, these methods ensure your app stays responsive and reliable.

 Building Scalable Applications Without Code